Written By: Chloe Wilson BSc(Hons) Physiotherapy

 may include:

-There is currently no cure for Charcot-Marie-Tooth disease, but a combination of therapy, orthotics, surgery and medication can help to reduce symptoms.
+There is currently no cure for Charcot-Marie-Tooth disease, but a combination of therapy, orthotics, surgery and medication can help to reduce symptoms and slow the prgoression of the diease.
 Treatment for CMT Disease may include:

 Rehab programmes are a vital part of peroneal muscular atrophy treatment.

 Strengthening Exercises: help combat the weakness associated with the disease.
-They are most effective when started early, before the muscles have a chance to waste
+Strengthening exercises for CMT are most effective when started early, before the muscles start to waste

 General fitness programmes also help to reduce fatigue from the extra effort required for movement.
 Low impact activities such as cycling and swimming are recommended to limit the force put through the joints.